tjperry07/personal-site/_posts/2020-06-30-pandoc-ripple.md

 ---
 ```

-What you get is a static site that can use used offline.
+What you get is a static site that can be use used offline.
 Use Lunr as a local JavaScript file, write standard CSS only and you can take your docs anywhere.

-## GitHub
+## Example site

 * [GitHub Repo](https://github.com/tjperry07/pandoc-local-site)